 If you also have AirPods Max, which already offer ANC, and are looking for an additional pair of headphones to use while working out or on the go, the third-generation AirPods are also a good choice.

-As per the MacRumors Buyer's Guide, the AirPods Pro are over two years old and there are rumors of a new model on the horizon.
-On the other hand, the third-generation AirPods are much newer and not likely to be updated or replaced anytime soon.
-If you plan on keeping your AirPods for several years, it may be worth factoring the age of the AirPods Pro into your buying decision.
+The first-generation AirPods Pro are over three years old have been replaced by a second-generation model.
+The third-generation AirPods are much newer and not likely to be updated or replaced anytime soon.
+If you plan on keeping your AirPods for several years, it may be worth factoring the age of the first-generation AirPods Pro into your buying decision.

 I’ve been waiting for these tipless AirPods for over two years.